 leaders, said on Thursday that: "Right now we don't have any

 official report on that incident, if it was or wasn't the FARC."

 While the FARC has said it would halt kidnapping to fund its

 war against the government, it never said it would stop taking

 members of the armed forces as "prisoners of war."

-The government has asked rebels to make it clear they are
+The government asked rebels on Wednesday to make it clear

-not wasting time at peace talks in Cuba and genuinely want to
+they are not wasting time at peace talks in Cuba and genuinely

 An escalation of hostilities could affect the progress of